objectiv/objectiv.io/docs/docs/taxonomy/core-concepts.md

 import Mermaid from '@theme/Mermaid';

+With Objectiv, you map your application to the open taxonomy, creating a contextual layer that's used for data collection & validation.

 The open taxonomy consists of:
 * Classes for each common analytics event type (e.g. a button click), called **Events**.
 * The contexts in which they can happen, e.g. the device, called **Contexts**.
 There are two types: Location